Of the many hats I’ve been wearing lately, “freelance administrator” feels like it’s the weirdest.

 A plethysmograph can be a useful medical tool, but keep it off my tool.

 Another fun social test is called a shibboleth.
 The first definition of shibboleth is: a word, a pronunciation of a word, or a custom that marks someone as being part of a specific group.
 Actually, that was the second definition; the first definition was “stalk of a grain” from the Hebrew.
 See, back in Biblical times (approximately Judges BC) a group of socially progressive Jews in Jordan used this word to tell if someone was an Ephraimite (people they didn’t like) because Ephraim’s tribe couldn’t make the “sh” sound at the start.
 If someone lisped the word incorrectly, they would be killed.
 The method was efficient: the good book has a braggartly account of 42,000 Ephraimites killed in this way.
 Cuz that’s what the Old Testament is like.

-You could say that getting excited while looking at gay porn is a shibboleth which marks homosexuals as a group.
-You could also say that using gay porn to test if someone’s employee material is a douche-bag shibboleth.
+You could say that getting excited while looking at gay porn is a shibboleth which marks gay people as a group.
+You could also say that using porn to test if someone’s employee material is a douche-bag shibboleth.
 Similarly, saying “crick” instead of creek, midnight Wawa runs, and liking Dunkin Donuts more than Krispy Kreme are shibboleths which mark me indelibly as a Philadelphiite.

 Apparently, deliberate misspellings and alliterations are shibboleths of the donut industry; I’d never noticed that before.

 The various meanings of the word broaden out from here, all with their root in that bloody Biblical usage and having nothing to do with the original agricultural Hebrew meaning of “where the grains we make food from come from.”